echtejosh/qls-assignment/README.md

 4. **Access the application**

 > [!NOTE]
-> It might take a short while before all frontend assets are fully loaded, especially during the first run.
-Please be patient — the Vite dev server and asset compilation may take a moment to initialize.
+> It might take a short time before the application is loaded on the browser, especially during the first run.

    Open your browser and navigate to: